boazbk/crypto/lec_02_computational-security.md

 following theorem is known:

 > # {.theorem title="Breaking crypto if P=NP" #PNPcipherthm}
-If $P=NP$ then there does not exist a computationally secure encryption with efficient $E$ and $D$ and where the message is longer than the key.
+If $P=NP$ then there does not exist a computationally secret encryption with efficient $E$ and $D$ and where the message is longer than the key.